-Step 1: Remove everything Completely empty everything from under your sink and give it a good scrubbing
+Step 1: Remove everything – Completely empty everything from under your sink and give it a good scrubbing

 Step 3: Purchase a few containers and organizing products Select a few containers, and organizing shelves or drawers, that work for your cabinets.
-Because of the plumbing this space is often awkward so you have to be creative making things fit.
+Because of the plumbing, this space is often awkward so you have to be creative making things fit.

 Step 4: Remove any products you don’t use Store extras in pantry or garage – this space is limited and hard to reach so minimize what you store in this space

-Step 5: Fresh towels and cleaning cloths We’re a mostly paper-free kitchen and use cloth for napkins, scrubbing and dish drying.
+Step 5: Fresh towels and cleaning cloths We’re a mostly paper-free kitchen and use cloth for napkins, scrubbing, and dish drying.
 I keep a basket of cloths and towels under the sink so they’re easy to grab when you need a fresh one.
 I have a small laundry basket in my pantry for them when they’re soiled.
-Every once in awhile I treat myself to a set of new cloths and towels and its a great way to refresh my kitchen.
+Every once in awhile I treat myself to a set of new kitchen cloths and towels and its a great way to refresh my kitchen.

 Step 6: Create a Cleaning caddy I’m a huge fan of caddies because everything is together and it easy to carry around to where you need it.
 I have a two-story house and have an upstairs cleaning caddy and a downstairs cleaning caddy.
 This way cleaning supplies are always easily accessible – have you read my post about The BEST Hacks for two-story living?

 - Mrs. Meyer’s Clean Day® Multi-Surface Concentrate

-● stainless steel cleaner
+- Real Simple stainless steel cleaner

-● wood cleaner
+- Method wood cleaner

 - sponges, scrubbing toothbrushes, scraper

 - Mrs. Meyer’s Clean Day® Toilet Bowl Cleaner

 - Mrs. Meyer’s Clean Day® Surface Scrub

-Step 8: Make use of vertical space I use a cabinet shelf to create a space for a basket of cloths and towels under my cleaning caddy.
+Step 8: Make use of vertical space I use a cabinet shelf to create a space for a basket of kitchen cloths and towels under my cleaning caddy.
 The basket is easy to pull out to grab a cloth, and easy to remove from the cabinet to refill.